adamokasha/algorithms-data-structures/sll/sll.md

 #### Overview:

-To do this we must sever the link to the current tail and set the node previous to it as the new tail.
+Sever the link to the current tail and set the node previous to it as the new tail.

 #### Pseudocode